Class GlopParameters

 PricingRule to use during the feasibility phase.

-optional .operations_research.glop.GlopParameters.PricingRule feasibility_rule = 1 [default = STEEPEST_EDGE];
+optional .operations_research.glop.GlopParameters.PricingRule feasibility_rule = 1 [default = STEEPEST_EDGE];- Specified by:

 - The feasibilityRule.